 The surprising success of the beauty and skincare industry throughout a period of uncertainty, recession and furlough, wasn’t predicted by industry experts.
 The UK skincare market has continued to grow on average 6% YoY from 2017 and is forecast to continue this growth to reach $24.3 billion by 2024, according to a report by Morden Intelligence.

 So what does the industry expect for 2021?
-And what has been the secret ingredient to success when it comes to buying beauty and skincare products
+And what has been the secret ingredient to success when it comes to buying beauty and skincare products?
+Find out here in our latest bill of beauty market insights.

 The Vision For Beauty In 2020 Didn’t Reflect What Happened